TechWorksHub/best-practice-guide/source/index.rst

 * How do I train my AI/ML application?
 * How do I deploy my AI/ML application?

-Answering these questions will take you from conceptualizing your AI application through to deploying it in the real world.
+Answering these questions will take you from the initial concept of your AI application through to deploying it in the real world.

 **Click** :ref:`here <Using this Guide>` **to jump to the first page of the guide.**